 Interpreter—a person trained to convey spoken or signed communications from one language to another.
 Interpretation services may be provided

-Additionally, interpreters, transliterators, and translators may serve in the role of a cultural broker or a linguistic/sociolinguistic informant/broker.
+Interpreters, transliterators, and translators may serve in the role of a cultural broker (Torres, Lee, & Tran, 2015) or a linguistic broker (Orellana, Martínez, & Martínez, 2014).

 An informant or broker can provide

 When collaborating with interpreters, transliterators, or translators, audiologists and SLPs remain responsible for planning the session, selecting culturally relevant materials, and appropriately administering assessment and treatment.
 Although the list below outlines ideal characteristics, sometimes it is not always possible to find an interpreter meeting all of these criteria in a timely manner.
 The interpreter or transliterator assists the clinician in gathering the appropriate data and provides language support for services appropriate to the client.

 Appropriate roles and responsibilities of audiologists and SLPs when collaborating with an interpreter, transliterator, or translator include the following:

 It may be difficult for a clinician unfamiliar with the language to judge the quality of interpreting, transliteration, or translation services.
 Clinicians must do their best to ensure that services provided are reliable and must make every effort to become familiar with their clients' languages (e.g., language structures, phonemic inventory, how translation/interpretation may impact the message, etc.).
 ASHA's (2016) Code of Ethics (Principle I, Rules A and B; Principle II) provides the baseline for the quality of services that the clinician is expected to provide.
 Clinicians must provide all services competently, which indicates using the best resources available under the circumstances.